Continuous Open Bidding Survival Guide

 Talk With Your Greek Life Office

-First things first, talk with your Greek Life office on your school’s campus.
+First things first, talk with your Greek Life office on your school's campus.
 They will be so helpful to you on your journey.
-You have to discuss logistics: what you need to get in a sorority, if there is a potential new member list that your school provides sororities looking into continuous open bidding they will help you get your name on that list, and they will help you get your foot in the door (and make sure that you are eligible to be a sorority member!)
+You have to discuss logistics with them.
+What you need to get in a sorority?
+If there is a potential new member list that your school provides sororities looking into continuous open bidding they will help you get your name on that list.
+The Greek Life office will help you get your foot in the door (and make sure that you are eligible to be a sorority member!)

 Get To Know Sorority Women